pthom/hello_imgui/src/hello_imgui/hello_imgui_api.md

 * `GuiFunction`: _VoidFuntion_.
 Any function that will render this window's Gui.
 * `isVisible`: _bool, default=true_.
 Flag that indicates whether this window is visible or not.
 * `canBeClosed`: _bool, default=true_.
 Flag that indicates whether the user can close this window.
+* `callBeginEnd`: _bool, default=true_.
+Flag that indicates whether ImGui::Begin and ImGui::End
+   calls should be added automatically (with the given "label").
+Set to false if you want to call ImGui::Begin/End yourself

 #### Docking Params